-Jerris R. Hedges, MD, MS, MMM, Professor and Dean of JABSOM, served as the PI of the RCTR (RMATRIX) (U54MD007584) in 2010–2013 and as MPI following the renewal in 2014 to the present.
-Prior to this, he oversaw the RCMI Clinical Research Infrastructure Initiative (RCRII) (P20RR11091).
-Formerly, as Vice Dean of the Oregon Health and Science University (OHSU) School of Medicine, he contributed to the development of the institution’s initial CTSA.
-As a physician specializing in emergency medicine, Dr. Hedges has a strong background in clinical medicine, having served as Chair of the Department of Emergency Medicine at OHSU for 7 years.
-He has been the lead-site investigator on several multi-center NIH-funded grants and, most recently, served as the Portland PI for the NHLBI Resuscitation Outcomes Consortium (U01HL77873).
-His long history of clinical and translational research, mentorship and leadership in emergency medicine led to his election to the Institute of Medicine (now the National Academy of Medicine) in 2000.
-If the U54 RCMI is funded, he will transition from his RMATRIX PI role, but continue as a Senior Advisor.
+Jerris R. Hedges, MD, MS, MMM, Professor of Medicine and Surgery at the University of Hawaii – John A. Burns – School of Medicine since 2008, serves as the contact MPI for Ola HAWAII.
+He will step down as dean of the medical school March 1, 2023, after 15 years of service.
+Dr. Hedges previously served as the contact MPI for the University of Hawaii RCMI Clinical Translational Research Center (RMATRIX – U54MD007584).
+He also oversaw the RCMI Clinical Research Infrastructure Initiative (RCRII – P20RR11091).
+Formerly, as Vice Dean of the Oregon Health and Science University (OHSU) School of Medicine, he contributed to the development of that institution’s initial first-round successful CTSA.
+As a physician specializing in emergency medicine, Dr. Hedges has a strong background in clinical medicine, having served as Chair of the Department of Emergency medicine at OHSU for 7 years.
+He has been the lead site-investigator on several multi-center NIH-funded grants, and prior to relocating to Hawaii, he served as the Portland PI for the NHLBI Resuscitation Outcomes Consortium (U01HL77873).
+His long history of innovative clinical and translational research, mentorship and leadership in emergency medicine led to his election to the National Academy of Medicine in 2000.